The SnipVault alternative with built-in Claude Code and per-snippet Git

 Common questions about switching from SnipVault

-Not as a built-in feature.
-SleekByte's snippets are real files in your theme, so any tool that already pushes your theme to GitHub also pushes your snippets — but there's no per-snippet bidirectional sync UI like SnipVault's.
+Not as a built-in bidirectional feature.
+SleekByte's snippets are real files in your theme, so any tool that already pushes your theme to GitHub also pushes your snippets — but there is no per-snippet bidirectional sync UI like SnipVault's.
+The pattern is to let the theme repo handle remote sync and let SleekByte handle in-editor history through per-snippet local Git.

 Both support multi-provider AI.
-SleekByte ships an agentic chat that reads and edits your snippet files in place, with a Claude Code terminal for longer sessions.
-SnipVault markets a multi-provider assistant; some AI code-checks are described as upcoming on their site.
+SleekByte ships an agentic chat that reads and edits your existing snippet files in place, with a Claude Code terminal for longer sessions where the agent can read, edit, and create files in a synced local directory.
+SnipVault markets a multi-provider assistant; some AI code-checks are described as upcoming on their site rather than currently shipping.

 SnipVault uses Monaco.
-SleekByte uses CodeMirror with line-by-line PHP error hints, syntax highlighting, and visual file diffs — different tradeoffs in editor weight and integration.
+SleekByte uses CodeMirror with line-by-line PHP error hints, syntax highlighting, and visual file diffs — different tradeoffs in editor weight and integration with the surrounding plugin UI.
+Both are competent code editors; the choice mostly affects how the editor feels rather than what it can express.

 Pricing